athena-ilsp/atrium-csd-ner/docs/archaeobert_ner_gudelines_mt_translation.md

 * If "of" (or) is used to indicate multiple possibilities, annotate the possibilities separately: "eind van de 11e of begin van de 12e" (end of the 11th or beginning of the 12th).
 * Do not annotate quantity words, such as "enkele graven" (some graves), "een paar schrabbers" (a few scrapers).

+** References **
+ Brandsen, A. (2024) Archaeology specific BERT models for English, German, and Dutch.